There is no doubt that Christo’s life experiences have shaped his unique approach to offering accredited Mental Health and Suicide First Aid courses.

 When my passion was ripped away from me, it hurt.
 It really hurt!
 I could no longer escape the stresses and strains of life in my usual way.
 Instead, I numbed the pain with over-eating, drinking and unhealthy living.

-The short-term grieving process of redundancy took its toll on my mental health and reminded me of the pain and confusion when my uncle died by suicide when I was a young boy.
+The grieving process of redundancy took its toll on my mental health and reminded me of the pain and confusion that occurs when people are bereaved by suicide.
 I denied it was even happening.
 I was frustrated and angry.
 I bargained with guilt.
 This was followed by despair, grief and immense sadness.

 Then came the acceptance of the loss… and finally, the acceptance of hope.

 I have a loving wife, family and four young children that I need to care for, and whilst the process of recovery was not easy, I am aware of so many others in my position who have not had the support they need.